 - Most plastic bottles can affect the taste of your brew because of the acetaldehyde lining.

 - They don’t break

-- Are made of various chemicals that can greatly increase the possibility of leaching
+- They are made of various chemicals that can greatly increase the possibility of leaching.

 How long is bottled cold brew good for?